Iván Joy: Biography

 In the same year Diamond Music continued its success with the album "12 Discípulos" which was the result of creative and executive production by Ivan Joy and Eddie Dee.
 The album, with collaborations by such artists as Eddie Dee, Daddy Yankee, Zion & Lennox, Ivy Queen, Tego Calderon, Julio Voltio, Vico C, Johnny Prez and many others, has been nominated for Latin Grammy and was the world's maximum exposure to the liking of the public.

-Currently Diamond Music is the leader in distribution, promotion and digital logistics with extensive experience and is still the leading company in Puerto Rico and throughout Latin America with more than 250 productions.
+Diamond Music is the leader in distribution, promotion and digital logistics with extensive experience and is still the leading company in Puerto Rico and throughout Latin America with more than 250 productions.
 The company is dedicated to promotional campaigns, Latin e-marketing and direct specific.
 On the Latin market there are productions of Lucecita Benítez "La Voz Nacional" (17 volumes), Arcángel, Orquesta Corporación America, Conjunto Canayón, Sophy, Jadiel, Rey Pirin, Brian Michael, Arquimedes, Yaga & Mackie, Lourdes Robles, Manolo Lezcano, Lunna, Lou Briel and many more.
 The label is also the creative production house and more than 35 videos in the urban genre.

 In 2010 the professional pianist and composer Isidro Infante and Ivan Joy established the new company Artist System Corp., which is in collaboration with Diamond Music.
 The new company won important positions in the market of digital production and promotion and is also very experienced in creating and managing of digital content.
 The company is working with such artists like Isidro Infante, Lucecita Benitez "La Voz Nacional de Puerto Rico", Lunna, Lou Briel, Lourdes Robles, Сonjunto Canayón, Сorporación America, Manolo Lezcano, Jowell & Randy, Arcángel, Tego Calderon, Jadiel, Endo, Guelo Star, Kastrofobia, Los Metalicoz and many more.

 The president of Artist System Inc. is Isidro Infante, Vice President - Ivan Joy.
 Diamond Music is the part of Artist System Corp.